zyrolasting/denxi/README.md

 To borrow [Sam Boyer's terms][boyer], `raco pkg` is an **Language Package Manager**, or LPM.
-It fetches and builds packages of Racket source code. `raco pkg` further presumes that Racket packages define at least one collection to include in a Racket installation, which creates scenarios specific to Racket.
-For example, a conflict in collection paths can force a user to create a custom configuration for Racket.
-These custom configurations are difficult to manage if you intend to use several conflicting packages at once.
+It fetches and builds packages of Racket source code. `raco pkg` further presumes that Racket packages define at least one collection to include in a Racket installation.
+This creates scenarios specific to Racket.
+For example, if two packages define conflicting collection paths, users may need to create a custom Racket configuration if they want to use both packages at once.
+These configurations can be painful to maintain on a case-by-case basis.

 The command `zcpkg` is short for "Zero-Collection Package," which means it manages packages under the assumption they define no